integrated-ethics/web/content/labs/media-literacy.md

 Sets 2 and 4 are likely top choices.
 There are multiple witnesses and they represent both sides in each case.
-Also, these may be appealing because there are records (Physician records and sister's notes) involved.
+Also, these may be appealing because there are records (Physician records and sister’s notes) involved.
 Set 2 might be preferable since one witness appears to be more impartial.